 If you have a host running Red Hat Enterprise Linux 8, you can modify the module stream for the repositories you install.

-You can enable, disable, install, update, and remove module streams from your host in the Satellite web UI.
+After you create the host, you can enable, disable, install, update, and remove module streams from your host in the Satellite web UI.